robhogarth/monpearte.com.au/content/about.md

 weight = 10
 +++

 Monpearte IT Solutions is an IT company dedicated to helping regional NSW get the best IT advise there is.
-Our staff have over 25 years of experience working with some of Australia’s largest companies from a wide range of industries including Manufacturing, Mining, Retailers and Franchisee’s, Education, Legal and Bakers.<p>
+Our staff have over 25 years of experience working with some of Australia's largest companies from a wide range of industries including Manufacturing, Mining, Retailers and Franchisee's, Education, Legal and Bakers.<p>
-We can help you with any requirements – big or small, so whether you are just thinking about getting a web presence to managing your entire IT solution – we can help.
+We can help you with any requirements - big or small, so whether you are just thinking about getting a web presence to managing your entire IT solution - we can help.
 We live and work in regional Australia and are ready to help you with your technology needs.

 ### The advice you can trust